Plaquemines Parish Animal Control

 PAWS is contracted to manage the daily functions of Plaquemines Parish Animal Control.
 Below is information further explaining the working relationship between PAWS and Animal Control.

 Animal Control remains a Plaquemines Parish Government Office.

 PAWS is an independent non-profit, contracted by Plaquemines Parish to manage the animals housed at Animal Control.
 PAWS staff cleans the facility; can admit stray and surrendered animals as well as handle the return of stray animals to their owners; and assist community members with Animal Control related issues.
 Plaquemines Parish retains two Animal Control Officers who respond to calls for support placed through the Health Department (504-934-6690).
 PAWS and Animal Control share the building at 455 F. Edward Hebert Blvd. in Belle Chasse, LA.
 For more information on Animal Control, please visit the Plaquemines Parish Government website.

 PAWS is an animal shelter that houses animals looking for homes.
 We work with the community to adopt out animals into responsible homes, educate people about animal health and welfare issues, and provided services to the community through the PAWS Clinic.
 PAWS cannot accept stray or owner surrender animals directly into our care.
 All animals brought to PAWS will be admitted into Animal Control and be processed in accordance with Parish Ordinances.
 For more information on PAWS or the animals in our care, call 504-392-1601.

 Animal Control is the hold facility for surrendered or found animals.
-After the animal goes through a 7-day hold period it is eligible to become a PAWS adoptable animal, pending a medical and behavior evaluation and available space at the facility.
+After the animal goes through a 5-day hold period, it is eligible to become a PAWS adoptable animal, pending a medical and behavioral evaluation.